sungho91/Laghos/README.md

 ## Purpose

-**Laghost** (LAGrangian High-Order Solver for Tectnoics) solves the time-dependent Momentum Balance of geological media in a moving Lagrangian frame using unstructured high-order finite element spatial discretization and explicit high-order time-stepping.
+**Laghost** (LAGrangian High-Order Solver for Tectnoics) solves the time-dependent momentum balance of geological media in a moving Lagrangian frame using unstructured high-order finite element spatial discretization and explicit high-order time-stepping.